-This course covers techniques involved in writing a program for a multi-axis computerized numeric control (CNC) milling machine using computer assisted manufacturing (CAM) software.
-In addition, CNC milling machine set-up, programming, and operation are detailed.
+GRAPHICS: MILLING (1T.
+4E) 3 credits PREREQUISITES: MTT 109 AND MTT 141 or Permission of programming, and operation are detailed.
 Upon completion, the student should be able to set-up, program, and operate a 3-axis CNC milling machine to produce a 2-axis part using CAM software.
 This course is aligned with NIMS certification standards.